Read up on some of the more exclusive applications, data acquisition topics and other extensive material in deeper detail.

 Vibration monitoring is a major machine monitoring application with a focus on fault diagnosis, one with a significant area for savings.
 CAS DataLoggers outlines the basic techniques and software features of vibration measurement.

 Technicians and engineers often use thermistors to log temperature in applications which require increased accuracy for more demanding projects.
-To accomplish this, they use the Steinhart–Hart equation to get much more precise readings across the sensors’ temperature ranges.
-Users most commonly work with it in applications measuring water or machine temperatures.
-As part of our free tech support, we at CAS Data Loggers often provide help in this area for customers.
+To accomplish this, they use the Steinhart–Hart equation to convert a thermistor sensor’s resistance to temperature.

 This white paper explains power factor and how to correct your PF for substantial savings and greater equipment efficiency.

 BTUs are a widely-used metric for energy production and in solar HVAC system financing.
 BTU data can represent significant savings.
 In our latest White Paper, CAS DataLoggers outlines the definition, measurement and benefits of BTUs.